sw-tracker/flexget/README.md

 I use this to download subtitles as soon as an episode or movie is downloaded.
 This is a script that gets executed from deluge when a torrent is completed.

+Sometimes subtitles are out of sync, so this tools helps me fix them: http://gnome-subtitles.sourceforge.net/ubuntu

 ###CouchPotato

 I use this to autodownload movies.
 It bypasses flexget, searches a bunch of torrent sites for the right torrent according to size/quality specified and downloads it with deluge.
 It runs as a daemon on startup.